» Come Experience Our Winning Opportunities!

 The joint Doctor of Acupuncture and Oriental Medicine / PhD program at our San Jose campus is for TCM practitioners interested in adding a year of study and research to their DAOM and earning a PhD degree with one of our four sister TCM universities in China.
 After earning the DAOM, students study and research a specialization with a chosen preceptor at one of the Five Branches’ four sister universities in China.
 The DAOM/PhD program is offered in both English and Chinese.
 Financial aid is available for the two-year DAOM, and not for the third PhD year.

 Students enrolled in the MTCM program can receive specialty certifications in Sports Medicine, Medical Qigong, Five Element and Tuina Massage to enhance and distinguish their TCM practice.

 Our Study Abroad program is one of the best ways to experience the authentic practice of TCM integrated with modern western medicine.
 Travel to Asia to learn TCM from highly knowledgeable doctors and teachers and to receive extensive clinical training in a hospital setting, including earning a Ph.D. at our sister schools in Hangzhou, Tianjin and Shenyang, China.

-Five Branches University offers massage and bodywork professional certificate programs based on Asian bodywork therapies including Acupressure, Shiatsu, Tuina, and Qigong, preparing you to obtain a California massage license and to receive national massage certification.
+Five Branches University offers massage and bodywork professional certificate programs based on Asian bodywork therapies including Acupressure, Shiatsu, Tuina, and Qigong, preparing you to obtain to receive national massage certification.
 The Five Branches University massage program is in the process of CAMTC re-approval and is not being offered until the process is concluded in 2019.